defionscode/books/README.md

 - [The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change][2] by Camille Fournier
 - [The Checklist Manifesto: How to Get Things Right][3] by Atul Gawande
 - [The Open Organization: Igniting Passion and Performance][16] by Jim Whitehurst
+- [The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers][20] by Ben Horowitz
+- [The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results][21] by Gary Keller

 # Philosophy
 - [The Stranger][4] by Albert Camus